def1de/image-converter/README.md

 ---
 ## Usage
-For manual use `path/to/executable path/to/image`
+### For manual use
+- open terminal
+- use `path/to/executable path/to/file`
+### For use from menu
+- Right click on a file you want to convert
+- Choose your desired format you want to convert into